 With politicians and the media stoking Islamophobia, extremist fringe groups regularly rallying against Muslims, some women restricting their movements from fear.
 We now have three anti-Muslim parties in the Australian Senate: Pauline Hanson’s One Nation Party recently elected to the Senate, it’s time for ordinary Australians to get organised against bigotry.

 Voices against bigotry is building a network of Muslims and non-Muslims across the country that aims to raise an opposing voice against growing Islamophobia.
 We encourage ordinary people and community leaders, particularly politicians, to take a stand on this issue.
 Words have consequences.
 When politicians, the media or anti-Muslim groups encourage a public discourse that depicts Muslim women as victims and Muslim men as terrorists or sexual predators, it hurts real people by encouraging discrimination and verbal and physical attacks on Muslims.
 We need to replace this discourse with one that affirms our diversity, common humanity and shared wish for peace.

 The Voices against Bigotry network writes articles for the media and academic journals, makes public comment and acts as a clearing house on anti-Muslim bigotry, advertising events and centralising research and information.
-With anti-Muslim parties gaining ground in Europe and the US, and Donald Trump’s team proposing immigration bans, internment camps and reportedly “considering a register for all Muslims”, the need to speak up is more urgent than ever.
+With anti-Muslim parties gaining ground in Europe and the US, and Donald Trump’s team proposing immigration bans, internment camps and reportedly “considering a register for all Muslims”, the need to stand together against these proposals is more urgent than ever.